vinecopulib/pykde1d/README.md

 **Compiler requirements**

 This package requires a C++11 compliant compiler, i.e Visual Studio 2015 on Windows.
-Unlike regular C extension modules, it's perfectly fine to compile a pykde1d module with a VS version newer than the target Python's VS version.
+Unlike regular C extension modules, it's perfectly fine to compile a pyvinecopulib module with a VS version newer than the target Python's VS version.

 **Runtime requirements**